 The plates are etched with simple stocks of rice, the grains fully ripe, a symbol of the pure and fruitful marriage between Japan and the Art Deco movement’s preeminent glass artist.

-The René Lalique – Modernity and Elegance: Art Deco Glass from the Kitazawa Museum of Art Collection is at Tokyo Metropolitan Teien Art Museum is temporary closed from February 29–March 31, 2020.
-Check our event listing for details.
+The René Lalique – Modernity and Elegance: Art Deco Glass from the Kitazawa Museum of Art Collection is at Tokyo Metropolitan Teien Art Museum was unfortunately canceled.

 Feature image: Table Centerpiece “Three Peacocks” (part) 1920, Collection of Kitazawa Museum of Art, Photo by Tetsuro Shimizu